top of page

 Adam Clayton Powell Jr sculpture in the DIY walking tour: 6 inspirational Harlem monuments celebrating Black history

-Named "Higher Ground," this dynamic bronze sculpture by Branly Cadet honors New York's first black member of Congress.
+Dedicated in 2005, this dynamic bronze sculpture by Branly Cadet entitled "Higher Ground" honors New York's first black member of Congress.
 Unsurprisingly, it lies in the heart of Harlem: Right where the stretch of Seventh Avenue named after the politician crosses legendary 125th Street.

 147th Street between Seventh Avenue and Malcolm X Boulevard